15 Dec Aggravated Assault

 What Constitutes Aggravated Assault?

 Aggravated assault felony charges are classified under the legislative statute A.R.S. § 13-1204 (A).
-This statute states that aggravated assault is due to someone intentionally, recklessly, and purposely invoking physical injury to another person.
-Being charged with felony aggravated assault may result from:
+Defined by law, aggravated assault is when someone intentionally, recklessly, and purposely invokes physical injury to another person.
+Receiving a felony class aggravated assault charge may result from: